 Flowers for Every Occasion

-Since 1884 It's KADEN.
-The Florist
+Since 1884 It's KADEN, The Florist

-Flowerphone HO5-5221, Gainesville Represented in Muenster by Mrs. Nick Miller

-veniences of modern Nvina when you install m Jensen Automatic Water to choose from - one for every arm need.
-It's the sansible way to get efficient, low-cost water pumping.
+Flowerphone HO5-5221, Gainesville Represented in Muenster by Mrs. Nick Miller have all the conveniences of modern living when you install a Jensen Automatic Water System.
+17 sizes to choose from - one for every home, ranch or farm need.
+It's the sensible way to get efficient, low-cost water pumping.

-You can now

-have all the can-